simplecrypto/powerpool/README.rst

 * Lightweight, asynchronous, gevent based internals.
 * Built in HTTP statistics/monitoring server.
 * Flexible statistics collection engine.
-* Multiple coinserver support for redundancy.
+* Multiple coinserver (RPC server) support for redundancy.
 Support for coinserver prioritization.
 * Celery driven share logging allows multiple servers to log shares and statistics to a central source for easy scaling out.
 * SHA256, X11, scrypt, and scrypt-n support
 * Support for merge mining multiple auxilury (merge mined) blockchains
-* Modular architecture makes customization simple
+* Modular architecture makes customization simple(r)

 Uses `Celery <http://www.celeryproject.org/>`_ to log shares and statistics for miners.
-Work generation and (bit|lite)coin data structure serialization is performed by `Cryptokit <https://github.com/icook/cryptokit>`_ and connects to bitcoind using GBT for work generation.
-Currently uses Python 2.7 because Gevent doesn't support 3.3.
+Work generation and (bit|lite|alt)coin data structure serialization is performed by `Cryptokit <https://github.com/icook/cryptokit>`_ and connects to bitcoind using GBT for work generation (or getauxblock for merged work).
+Currently only Python 2.7 is supported.

 Built to power the `SimpleDoge <http://simpledoge.com>`_ mining pool.